 The Statement of Net Position and the Statement of Activities are government-wide financial statements.
 They report information on all of Cochran County, Texas' non-fiduciary activities with most of the interfund activities removed.
 Governmental activities include programs supported primarily by taxes, state funds, grants, and other intergovernmental revenues.
 Business-type activities include operations that rely to a significant extent on fees and charges for support.
+Blended component units, although legally separate entities, are, in substance, part of the government's operations.
+Each discretely presented component unit is reported in a separate column in the government-wide financial statements to emphasize that it is legally separate from the government.
 The County currently has no business-type activities.